JUNE BOARD RECAP: Read to find out what is happening to Courtyard - Honi Soit

 Given the large surplus it is a relief to see some of that money directed into student life.

-As reported by Belinda Thomas (Unity), the revived Pulp has been mostly released from Board control following the selection of Senior Editor Marlow Hurst and the new editorial team.
+As reported by Thomas, the revived Pulp has been mostly released from Board control following the selection of Senior Editor Marlow Hurst and the new editorial team.
 There will also be a launch party held at the Verge in August.

 Thomas also highlighted that organising the upcoming Battle of the Bands has been a great opportunity for the USU to meaningfully engage with students at the Conservatorium of Music.